danstronoid/ChorusPetal/README.md

 5. Rate
     - Sets the rate of the modulation.
 Ranges from .1Hz to 10Hz.
 5. Depth
     - Sets the depth of the modulation.
 This can range from a suble chorus effect at low levels to over the top.
-The range can be extended further into pure maddness by engaging warp mode.

 ## Foot switches

 1. Bypass
 2. Tap tempo

+Holding tap and pressing bypss will reset the delay time to a short chorus delay

+## Toggle Switches

+1. Sine/Triangle waveform select
+2. Highpass filter (wet only)

 ## TODO

-- [x] Quad mode: implemented, but needs to attach to a switch
-- [x] Warp mode: implemented, but needs to attach to a switch
 - [ ] Finish building prototype
+- [ ] Change led and switch mappings for terrarium